aerospike/aerospike-client-python/doc/query.rst

 Overview
 ========

-The query object created by calling :meth:`aerospike.query` is used \
-for executing queries over a secondary index of a specified set (which \
+The query object created by calling :meth:`aerospike.query` is used for executing queries over a secondary index of a specified set. \
-can be omitted or :py:obj:`None`).
-For queries, the :py:obj:`None` set contains those \
+This set can be ommitted or be set to :py:obj:`None`. \
-records which are not part of any named set.
+The :py:obj:`None` set contains those records which are not part of any named set.

-The query can (optionally) be assigned one of the following:
+The query can (optionally) be assigned either the \

-* One of the :mod:`~aerospike.predicates` (:meth:`~aerospike.predicates.between` or :meth:`~aerospike.predicates.equals`) using :meth:`~aerospike.Query.where`. \
+:meth:`~aerospike.predicates.between` or :meth:`~aerospike.predicates.equals` predicate using :meth:`~aerospike.Query.where`. \

-A query without a predicate will match all the records in the given set, similar \
+Otherwise, a query without a predicate will match all the records in the given set, \
-to a :class:`~aerospike.Scan`.
+similar to a :class:`~aerospike.Scan`.

-The query is invoked using :meth:`~aerospike.Query.foreach`, :meth:`~aerospike.Query.results`, or :meth:`~aerospike.Query.execute_background` \
+The query is invoked using :meth:`~aerospike.Query.foreach`, :meth:`~aerospike.Query.results`, or :meth:`~aerospike.Query.execute_background`. \
-The bins returned can be filtered by using :meth:`select`.
+The returned bins can be filtered by using :meth:`select`.

-If a list of write operations is added to the query with :meth:`~aerospike.Query.add_ops`, they will be applied to each record processed by the query.
-See available write operations at See :mod:`aerospike_helpers` \
+If a list of write operations is added to the query with :meth:`~aerospike.Query.add_ops`, \
+they will be applied to each record processed by the query. \
+See available write operations at :mod:`aerospike_helpers`.

 Finally, a `stream UDF <http://www.aerospike.com/docs/udf/developing_stream_udfs.html>`_ \
 may be applied with :meth:`~aerospike.Query.apply`.
 It will aggregate results out of the \